remix-run/remix/docs/api/remix.md

 });
 ```

-To learn more about each attribute, please see the [MDN Set-Cookie docs][mdn-set-cookie-docs].
+To learn more about each attribute, please see the [MDN Set-Cookie docs][several-attributes].

 ### `isCookie`